raas-dev/configent/README.md

 The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.

-💡: Use alias `d` as a generic shortcut for starting a `docker` container when the current working directory has `Dockerfile` present.
-After container has been started, the host-container mapped ports are output.
+💡: Use alias `d` as a shortcut for building a docker image of the current working directory. `Dockerfile` is used for building if present; otherwise `nixpacks` is used to detect the tech stack and build the image best effort.

-💡: Use alias `n` to run (with `nerdctl`) a container for a binary you do not want to install, the image built ad-hoc by [Nixery](https://nixery.dev/).
+After the image is built, a new container is launched from it.
+If alias `d` was used with `--detached`/`-d`, host-container mapped ports are output and docker logs are followed.

 ### macOS